-Some people—maybe most people, in fact—would walk into a house like this and walk right back out.
+Some people would walk into a house like this and walk right back out.
 It’s old.
 It’s dirty.
 It needs so much help.
-But for us, walking into a house like this makes us giddy.
+But walking into a house like this makes us giddy.
 We work hard to look past the grime and the years of neglect and see the possibilities.
 And there are so many of them.
 We’re so excited to get started on this house!

 First, the exterior.
 It doesn’t look awful, but we’ll be painting it (stay tuned for a post on choosing exterior paint colors), completely replacing the roof, replacing the front door, landscaping, installing a fence, redoing the sidewalk, installing porch railings, replacing the light fixtures, and doing other minor repairs.